Death and state funeral of George H. W. Bush: Background

-Bush had incurred a series of health problems in his final years.
-In 2012, he was diagnosed with vascular Parkinsonism, necessitating the use of a mobility scooter, limiting his speech and his ability to travel across the world (due to this, he did not participate at the memorial service of Nelson Mandela in 2013, opting to send a message of condolence to Mandela's family and watch the event on television instead).
+Bush experienced a series of health problems in his final years.
+In 2012, he was diagnosed with vascular Parkinsonism, necessitating the use of a mobility scooter and eventually a wheelchair, limiting his speech and his ability to travel across the world, due to this, he did not participate at the memorial service of Nelson Mandela in 2013, opting to send a message of condolence to Mandela's family and watch the event on television instead.
 He was hospitalized numerous times in serious condition, most notably missing the inauguration of Donald Trump due to being in the intensive care unit at Houston Methodist Hospital.

 Following the death of his wife Barbara on April 17, 2018, Bush continued to deal with a variety of health issues.
 He was hospitalized a day after her funeral in critical condition with sepsis, but he was eventually stabilized and released.
 In May, a month before his 94th birthday, he was briefly admitted to a hospital in Maine due to low blood pressure.
 Released after about two weeks, he returned to Houston.

 In late November, Bush's health began to decline again.
 He received former president Barack Obama at his home for what was described as a "private visit" on November 27.
 By November 28, he had stopped eating and did not leave his bed, telling his medical staff he did not want to return to the hospital.
 James Baker, former Secretary of State and a longtime friend of Bush, reported that Bush's condition had improved by the morning of November 30, as he had begun eating again and was able to sit up from his bed and converse with others.
 According to Baker, Bush's last meal consisted of three soft-boiled eggs, a cup of yogurt, and two fruit drinks.

 By that evening, however, his health again worsened and death was imminent.
 Irish tenor Ronan Tynan came and sang two songs for Bush, as his family and friends gathered at the household or were placed on speakerphone calls to say their goodbyes.
 Bush's son, former president George W. Bush, called from his home in Dallas and told his father that he loved him; the elder Bush replied "I love you, too", which were his last words.
 Shortly after that conversation, Bush died at 10:10 p.m.
 Central Standard Time.
 Baker described the death as "peaceful", adding "If those things could be sweet, it was sweet".

 Within hours of his death, the former president's office issued a statement indicating that funeral arrangements would be announced "as soon as practical".
 The exact cause of death was not immediately announced.